Top Techniques That Will Help ‘Increase Muscle Size‘ Fitness – Burn Fat & Increase Strength

 If you do any cardio you may be fooled into thinking that the short time scale, around 5 minutes, is just not enough time to burn fat, but research as shown the opposite effect.
 And you continual to burn fat over the next 24hurs, that’s why bodybuilders love HIT for competition, because you burn fat and not…muscle!

 One more, but very crucial step you must observe before you start your routine.
 It’s important to plan out your Nutrition, training, and lifestyle.
-Also pay attention to eating a meal one hour before you train and take any energy drinks about 30 minutes before.
+Also pay attention to eating a meal one hour before you train and take any energy drinks about 30 minutes before, remember that the aim is to burn fat and not muscle mass.

 Plan when to take your Amino Acids, Creatine, Neuro-stimulators, Glutamine and energy boosters etc. Also make sure you have a stop watch, a note pad-pen, and a heart rate monitor.
 Take notes when you can, for example, where did you do well, or where did you do worse and so on.